 What catalogue raisonnés or critical catalogues are being prepared by the WPI?

-Kees Van Dongen*
+Kees Van Dongen, Paintings (new)

 Does the WPI authenticate works of art?

 No. The WPI does not authenticate works of art or make any representation on the value of works of art.

 We anticipate that the Gauguin digital CR of paintings from 1889-1903 will be available online by the end of 2020.
 The Renoir digital CR of still lifes will be available by early 2023.
 Other projects are ongoing, and specific information on a given work can be obtained prior to digital publication through our “archival request” portal.

 Is the WPI taking on new catalogue raisonné projects?

 Yes, the WPI will be commencing select and culturally important catalogue raisonné projects in the years to come.
 The most recent addition to our roster is the Catalogue Raisonné of Tom Wesselmann.

 Will the WPI be publishing any printed books?